How have we done?

 In this section we report how many complaints we have received each month, whether directly reported to the site or reported via our telephone helpline (0800 048 2704).
 Whenever we receive a complaint we investigate the problem and take any necessary and appropriate remedial action.

-We are pleased to report that we did not receive any complaints in January.
+We are pleased to report that since our last update we haven’t received any complaints.

 Veolia take maintenance of the site very seriously and we work hard to ensure that the landfill sites we operate work efficiently with the minimum of effect on the local environment and our neighbours.
 Each month we update you on the activities we have carried out on site.
 Here are details of some of the work that has been carried out on site:

-Click here to download a plan of the landfill site showing the areas referred to in this section.
+Click here to download a plan of Wapseys Wood landfill site.

 How a landfill site works